MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 02. [Programmer Kaioken x4](02.ProgrammerKaioken4.c)
-You have learned to use flag, and think that- it is the coolest.
+You have learned to use flags, and think that they are the coolest.
 Also, indentation is super important!

 ``` ProgrammerKaioken4.c
 int pri_num(int a) {